 Whole school approaches.
-Additional, targeted support and provision Specialist, individualised support and The universal offer to all children. provision The curriculum is designed to ensure the inclusion of all students.
+Additional, targeted support and provision Specialist, individualised support and The universal offer to all children. provision The surriculum is designed to onsure - Pupils are supported in following their The curriculum is designed to ensure the inclusion of all students.
 Progress of all students is measured on a regular basis and summative assessments are monitored through pupil progress meetings every term.
 All students, regardless of their ability, have full access to the curriculum.
 Assessments (including dyslexia screening tests) are used to identify pupils who need specific interventions.
 Our curriculum caters for all learning styles and we include outdoor learning as much as possible for meaningful learning in the natural environment to engage the children and enrich the curriculum.
 All students are encouraged to develop independence in overcoming learning challenges such as using the 5 Bs (Brain, Board, Book, Buddy, Boss) and accessing resources such as phonic mats and Numicon.
 Extra-curricular activities are actively encouraged and reasonable adjustments made to allow children to attend and Interventions are specifically targeted to meet individual needs and to enable children to fulfil their potential.
 The progress of students taking part in intervention groups is measured on a regular basis.
 The intervention packages are adapted in light of pupil progress.
 Small group interventions can include: Literacy - Read Write Inc., reading, comprehension, spelling, writing etc. Handwriting, Maths, Speech and Language, Social skills, Anger Management Skills and Fine motor skills and Gross motor skills.
 Pupils are supported in following their interests regardless of any special educational need and/or disabilities.
 For example, a pupil with a physical impairment is given the support they need to access sports clubs.
 Pupils with special needs and/or disabilities can access the curriculum with adult support as appropriate.
 An individualised curriculum is planned for some pupils in some areas of the curriculum based on their specific needs.
 A few children with multiple and complex needs may access 1:1 support.
-If additional advice and strategies are needed to support a pupil, the SENCo in agreement with parents/carers will work with outside agencies and teachers to ensure pupils' have every opportunity to fulfil their potential to achieve and be happy at school.
-Adjustments are made in order to enable children to access assessment arrangements such as SATS these all groups of children to ensure learning is appropriately supported,consolidated and deepened. may include coloured backgrounds on paper, increased font sizes, movement breaks, access to a key board or scribe, access to a reader or additional time. -- ---
+If additional advice and strategies are needed to support a pupil, the SENDCo in agreement with parents/carers will work with outside agencies and teachers to ensure pupils' have every opportunity to fulfil their potential to achieve and be happy at school.
+Adjustments are made in order to enable children to access assessment arrangements such as SATS these participate in any out of school activities Teachers and support staff work with all groups of children to ensure learning is appropriately supported, consolidated and deepened. may include coloured backgrounds on paper, increased font sizes, movement breaks, access to a key board or scribe, access to a reader or additional time.